It's Just My Day JobEdited By Ann Dermody

 Although summer months in the Delta offer near-perfect boating on usually smooth waterways, Stelzriede has been caught off guard with fog and big cruisers' wakes.
 In 2001, he bought his own Delta island, and he's since planted fruit trees and firmly settled into a river-rat lifestyle.
 Even on his time off, he's out on the river, working part-time for BoatUS Vessel Assist, based at Bethel Island.

-After 30 years rising through the USCG ranks, Rear Admiral Dean Lee knows a thing or two about boaters, boats, and making Coast Guard policy work on the water.
+Rear Admiral Dean Lee knows a thing or two about boaters, boats, and making Coast Guard policy work on the water

 The Inventor/Canvas Maker

 When John Gregal was 18, he bought his first boat for $400.
 Fourteen years later he's on his seventh.
 He's also on his third and fourth professions.
 "In 2006 I quit my desk job originating mortgages, and decided I wasn't going to start another career until I knew what I wanted to do.
 Finally, I decided to become a boat mechanic."